Lindsay M. Adler- Certified Eating Disorder Specialist and Supervisor

 • Art and Music Therapy

-• Animal-Assisted Therapy
+• Animal-Assisted Therapy/Equine Based Psychotherapy

 Sensorimotor Psychotherapy

 Sensorimotor Psychotherapy (SP) is a treatment modality focused on healing trauma and attachment issues.
 Sensorimotor Psychotherapy focuses on processing experiences from a bottom-up perspective.
 This means, we work through an experience by starting with noticing the body (somatic) or physical sensations, followed by our emotional reactions, and finally our thoughts that coincide with these sensations.
 Sensorimotor Psychotherapy focuses foremost on our physical and sensory experiences and secondarily on emotions and thoughts.
-Therefore, this technique flips the emphasis of most traditional talk therapies.
+This technique flips the emphasis of most traditional talk therapies.
 Most clients find this treatment approach to be helpful in getting past triggers or struggles which continue to linger after being in traditional psychotherapy that focused on thoughts and emotions.

 Sensorimotor Psychotherapy is informed by research from neuroscience, physiology, psychology and sociology.
 Sensorimotor Psychotherapy works in three phases.
 In the first phase, Safety and Stabilization, the therapist and client work together to create a safe environment for healing to occur.
 Clients learn about mindfulness and develop the skills needed to be aware of their experiences.
-In the second phase, Processing, clients further develop their mindfulness skills and begin to process information without being triggered by their (negative/traumatic) past experiences.
+In the second phase, Processing, clients further develop their mindfulness skills and begin to process information without being triggered by their negative/traumatic) past experiences.
 In the third phase, Integration, clients integrate their past experiences in a way that provides healing, and focuses on how to take this healing into their lives.

 Animal Assisted Therapy